Ajmalshaikh04/CRUD-sequelize/Readme.md

-# User Todo Management API
+# User Personal Todo Management API

-This API provides user registration, authentication, and todo management functionalities.
-Users can sign up, sign in, create todos, and fetch todos from their personal databases.
+This API provides user registration, authentication, and personal todo management functionalities.
+Each user's todos are stored in their dedicated personal databases.
+Users can sign up, sign in, create todos, and fetch their todos from their personal databases.

 ## Installation

 1. Clone the repository and install dependencies:

-git clone <repository-url>
-npm install

 2. Create a `.env` file with:
    JWT_SECRET=your_jwt_secret

 ## Usage

 1. Start the server:

-npm start

 2. Access the API at `http://localhost:3000`.